-This factsheet was developed by the Learning Disability Liaison Service and the Mental Capacity Act Practice Development Project Lead.at City Hospitals Sunderland, and funded by the Sunderland Clinical Commissioning Group.
+This factsheet was developed by the Learning Disability Liaison Service and the Mental Capacity Act Trust Practice Development Project Lead.
+Funded by the Sunderland Clinical Commissioning Group.

 Designed by The Clear Communication People Ltd.using Photosymbols and other stock photography.